Lake Havasu City, Arizona: History

-The community first started as an Army Air Corps rest camp, called "Site Six" during World War II, on the shores of Lake Havasu.
+The community first started during World War II as Site Six, an Army Air Corps rest camp on the shores of Lake Havasu.
 In 1958, American businessman Robert P. McCulloch purchased 3,353 acre of property on the east side of the lake along Pittsburgh Point, a peninsula that would eventually be transformed into an island.

 After four years of planning, McCulloch Properties acquired another 13,000 acre of federal land in the surrounding area.
 Lake Havasu City was established on September 30, 1963, by a resolution of the Mohave County Board of Supervisors, as the Lake Havasu Irrigation and Drainage District, making it a legal entity (the act is referenced in resolution #63-12-1).

+McCulloch Properties flew in prospective residents from around the United States for free in what became a substantial air operation.
+To qualify, prospective customers were required to put down a fully refundable deposit.
+McCulloch Properties acquired over a half-dozen commercial aircraft and in 1970, bought a small charter carrier, converting the operation into its own certificated airline, McCulloch International Airlines.
+From 1964 through 1978, 2,702 flights were made to Lake Havasu City bringing in prospective buyers.

-The city was incorporated in 1978.
+Lake Havasu City was incorporated in 1978.

 London Bridge

 London Bridge crosses the narrow Bridgewater Channel that leads from Lake Havasu (a segment of the Colorado River) to Thompson Bay (also on the river).
-Hoping to attract tourists and prospective buyers of residential lots, McCulloch bought it for US$2.5 million from the City of London when the bridge was replaced in 1968.
+Hoping to attract tourists and prospective buyers of residential lots, McCulloch bought it for US$2.5 million from the City of London, England, when the bridge was replaced in 1968.
 The bridge was disassembled on contract with Sundt Construction of Tucson, and the marked stones were shipped to Lake Havasu City and reassembled by Sundt for another US$7 million.
 The construction took three years to complete.

 McCulloch gave an acre of land in Lake Havasu City to London.
 When Lake Havasu City wanted to use this land for a visitors' center, London leased it back for a quit rent of a Hopi Kachina figure.

 Since its inauguration on October 5, 1971, London Bridge has become the second-largest tourist attraction in Arizona, after the Grand Canyon.
-In 2017, a panel of experts partnering with USA Todays 10Best.com chose London Bridge as one of 20 initial nominees for Best Arizona Attraction.
-10Best.com readers voted London Bridge as a top 5 favorite.